yuki-koyama/parallel-util/README.md

 ## Persuing Further Performance

-Please consider to use other complex libraries such as Intel(R) Threading Building Blocks.
+Please consider to use more sophisticated libraries such as Intel(R) Threading Building Blocks.

 ## Projects using parallel-util